jupyter-server/enterprise_gateway/docs/source/system-architecture.md

     "class_name": "enterprise_gateway.services.processproxies.distributed.DistributedProcessProxy",
     "config": {
       "remote_hosts": "priv_host1,priv_host2",
+      "port_range": "40000..41000",
       "authorized_users": "bob,alice"
     }
   }
 }
 ```

-In this example, the kernel associated with this kernel.json file is relagated to hosts `priv_host1` and `priv_host2`
+In this example, the kernel associated with this kernel.json file is relegated to hosts `priv_host1` and `priv_host2`
-and only users `bob` and `alice` can launch such kernels (provided neither appear in the global set of
+where kernel ports will be restricted to a range between `40000` and `41000` and only users `bob` and `alice` can
-`unauthorized_users` since denial takes precedence).
+launch such kernels (provided neither appear in the global set of `unauthorized_users` since denial takes precedence).

 For a current enumeration of which system-level configuration values can be overridden or amended on a per-kernel basis
 see [Per-kernel Configuration Overrides](config-options.html#per-kernel-configuration-overrides).

 ### Launchers
-As noted above a kernel is considered started once the launcher has conveyed its connection information
+As noted above a kernel is considered started once the `launch_process()` method has conveyed its connection information
 back to the Enterprise Gateway server process.
 Conveyance of connection information from a remote kernel is the
 responsibility of the remote kernel _launcher_.

 Launchers provide a means of normalizing behaviors across kernels while avoiding kernel modifications.
 Besides providing a location where connection file creation can occur, they also provide a 'hook'
 for other kinds of behaviors - like establishing virtual environments or sandboxes, providing
-collaboration behavior, etc.
+collaboration behavior, adhering to port range restrictions, etc.

 There are three primary tasks of a launcher:
 1. Creation of the connection file on the remote (target) system